Jan van Eyck 1390 – 1441

 Nicolas Rolin (1376-1462) was chancellor to Philip the Good, duke of Burgundy.
 He had Van Eyck portray him sitting opposite to the virgin Mary with child.

-Van Eyck situated them in the loggia of a palace built in Italian style.
-In the background two figures are seen leaning over a ballustrade, thus creating a relaxed atmosphere.
+Van Eyck situated the figures in the loggia of a palace built in Italian style.
+The capitals depict stories from the Old Testament, such as the Fall of Man.
+In the background two figures are seen leaning over a balustrade, thus creating a relaxed atmosphere.
 Van der Weyden and later Ghirlandaio also used that technique.

 Show page metadata